 - The Annual Symposium

-The Audit Committee provides oversight for the Society’s annual independent audit of financial records.
-The committee recommends auditors for approval by the Executive Council; reviews the audited financial statements, management letter, and management’s response; and reviews the circulation of financial statements among the Society’s members.
+The Audit Committee provides oversight for the Council’s annual independent audit of financial records.
+The committee recommends auditors for approval by the Board of Governors; reviews the audited financial statements, management letter, and management’s response; and reviews the circulation of financial statements among the Council’s members.

 The Standing Committee on Foreign Affairs Ethics oversees the Ethics Project, an ongoing effort to develop guidance for members and the public on professional responsibility in foreign affairs and international trade.